-The steel guitar gala formerly popularized as the Waikiki Steel Guitar Festival is now a week-long event known as Waikiki Steel Guitar Week.
-This event is presented each year by the Royal Hawaiian Center in collaboration with HIMELE (Hawaii Institute for Music Enrichment and Learning Experiences).
-The week-long celebration of the Hawaiian steel guitar brings together legendary steel guitarists and keiki steel guitar students in nightly presentations at the Royal Grove Stage and culminates in a two-day festival ho‘olaule‘a pageant.
+Waikīkī Steel Guitar Week incorporates nightly performances Monday through Thursday with the Waikīkī Steel Guitar Festival's Friday and Saturday evening ho‘olaule‘a.
+The event is presented each year by the Royal Hawaiian Center and produced by HIMELE™ (Hawai‘i Institute for Music Enrichment and Learning Experiences).
+This week-long celebration of the Hawaiian steel guitar brings together legendary steel guitarists and keiki NextGen steel guitarists in nightly presentations at the Royal Grove Stage and culminates in a two-day festival ho‘olaule‘a pageant.
 This annual event is presented to heighten awareness of the Hawaiian Steel Guitar and its importance in Hawaiian music and culture.

 Alan Akaka, renowned Hawaiian steel guitarist, music teacher and Chairman of the Board of HIMELE, says, "It's an honor and joy for all of us in the steel guitar community to participate in the Festival and we hope that both visitors and kama‘aina will join us."

-Waikiki Steel Guitar Week is free and open to the public.
-Parking is available at the Royal Hawaiian Center parking garage.
-Standard parking rates apply with validated parking available with $10 purchase from any center merchant.
+Waikīkī Steel Guitar Week was free and open to the public.
+Parking was available at the Royal Hawaiian Center parking garage.
+Standard parking rates applied with validated parking available with $10 purchase from any center merchant.